magacoin/magacoin/doc/translation_strings_policy.md

 Where it is possible try to avoid embedding numbers into the flow of the string at all. e.g.

-    WARNING: check your network connection, %d blocks received in the last %d hours (%d expected)
+    WARNING: check your network connection, %d bricks received in the last %d hours (%d expected)

 versus

-    WARNING: check your network connection, less blocks (%d) were received in the last %n hours than expected (%d).
+    WARNING: check your network connection, less bricks (%d) were received in the last %n hours than expected (%d).

 The second example reduces the number of pluralized words that translators have to handle from three to one, at no cost to comprehensibility of the sentence.